Topological drugs: Biomimetic approach

+Motivation and functioning

 The success of the drug therapy of the virus and Parkinson's diseases using abiotic polyhedral adamantane molecules suggests the pharmaceutical potential of other xenobiotics with rigid three-dimensional molecular structure.
 For example, the functionalized fullerenes have been used for drug therapy of the HIV and other viruses: their hydrophobic ball-like molecules “block” a virus active site.
 This site can also be a target for other xenobiotics, which are geometrically similar to those of the functionalized fullerenes and are complementary to the HIV protease active site.
 Cage complexes with a metal ion encapsulated in a three-dimensional macropolycyclic ligand cavity (clathrochelates) are the topological analogs of the fullerene derivatives with similar geometric parameters.
 This similarity between the clathrochelates and the functionalized fullerenes has been confirmed by the molecular docking of a set of the clathrochelate structures to the active site of the HIV protease.
 Most these calculated macrobicyclic inhibitors have the same mode of the inhibition as their fullerene-containing analogs, and the calculated (for clathrochelates and fullerenes) and experimental (for fullerenes) inhibition constants are close.

 When the influence of the cage metal complexes on biochemical processes is based on the topological similarity of their molecules to those of the chemical compounds with improved biological and pharmaceutical activities, the applicability of these clathrochelates is determined by their availability.
 The clathrochelate molecules have four axes and eight sites of functionalization.
 In contrast to the functionalized fullerenes, such direct functionalization may be easily employed using convenient procedures and commercially available chemical reagents.
 Thus, the three-dimensional rigid cage molecules with given location of the pharmacophore substituents can be obtained, i.e. it is possible to use their clathrochelate frameworks as the three-dimensional scaffolds for the design of the topological drugs.